1. Identify whether it is a qualifying cause of delay

 If you disagree with the superintendent’s assessment, you can issue a notice of dispute under clause 42.1.

-Download a PDF copy of our flowchart on how to claim an EOT under AS 4000, as well as our free template forms for a notice of delay and a delay claim here.
+Download a PDF copy of our flowchart on how to claim an EOT under AS 4000, as well as our free template forms for a notice of delay and a delay claim in our AS 4000 Contract User Guide here.